jmakGH/git-watch-node/README.md

 You can clone this repo and run `npm link` inside of the repo.

-From there, you can call `node-git-watch` from the repo you wish to watch, using the following argument options to tailor the script.
+From there, you can call `git-watch-node` from the repo you wish to watch, using the following argument options to tailor the script.

 ## Arguments